Head trainer Alyssa Pagon Pitts,

 has taken some very difficult

-"problem" horses and turned them into very successful and competitive
+"problem" horses and turned them into very successful Grand Prix

-very adept in training and bringing along green horses.
+very adept in training and bringing along green horses, and was

 have a high degree of rideability while also being developed to the